palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 * (**1x**) An [OpenBCI Cyton 8-channel Board](https://shop.openbci.com/collections/frontpage/products/cyton-biosensing-board-8-channel) or an [OpenBCI CytonDaisy 16-channel Board](https://shop.openbci.com/collections/frontpage/products/cyton-daisy-biosensing-boards-16-channel)
 * (**1x**) Lithium Ion Rechargeable Battery Pack (~500mAh) — [Sparkfun](https://www.sparkfun.com/products/10718) or [Adafruit](http://www.adafruit.com/products/1578)
 * (**1x**) [A charger for your battery pack](https://www.adafruit.com/products/1304)
+* (**1x**) [Velcro One Wrap](https://www.industrialwebbing.com/velcro-brand-one-wrap-tape-1-x-25-yard-roll/) The Ultracortex            Mark IV has horizontal bars designed to hold straps.
+The addition of DIY chin straps improves stability and                    therefore quality of the signal.
+We recommend 25 yard rolls of 1" Velcro One Wrap. which has hooks on one side and            loops on the other.

 ## THE COMPLETE ULTRACORTEX (w/ PICTURES)